 Reconciliation Action Plan

-Swinburne was the first Australian university to achieve 'Elevate' status for our second Reconciliation Action Plan 2017–2019.
-This is the highest level of endorsement granted by Reconciliation Australia.
+Swinburne was the first Australian university to achieve 'Elevate' status for our second Reconciliation Action Plan 2017–2019 and has also achieved 'Elevate' status for our third Reconciliation Action Plan 2020–2023.

 "Through implementing an Elevate RAP, Swinburne joins an elite group of organisations that have gone above and beyond ‘business as usual’ to embed reconciliation in core business practices and decision-making at the highest level."